clarkfitzg/clarkfitzg.github.io/_posts/2017-10-31-3-billion-rows-with-R.md

 ### Introduction

-Researchers have worked R and Hadoop for many years, i.e.  through [Hadoop's streaming interface](https://www.r-bloggers.com/integrating-r-with-apache-hadoop/) or [RHIPE and deltarho](http://deltarho.org/).
+Researchers have worked with R and Hadoop for many years, i.e.  through [Hadoop's streaming interface](https://www.r-bloggers.com/integrating-r-with-apache-hadoop/) or [RHIPE and deltarho](http://deltarho.org/).
 The approach with Hive